kaustavha/gravity-interview/README.md

 - if the iotdata generator posts 2 users with the same accid, userid, we assume it was a mistake and dont create a new user but update the timestamp
 - if the timestamp incoming is empty or equals to Time.IsZero() then we reject the metric - this case is not part of the iot data gen tests
 - metrics generator > we create a new item in the db every time, time out and batch write may be faster.
 We also update the active users details at this time if the acc id matches
+# Bugs
+- currently maybe due to race, if we have metrics server running and pushing data, login followed by logout followed by login will fail.
+All further login attempts will show a valid dashboard then redirect on the next dashboard update